zentrocdot/ComfyUI-Simple_Image_To_Prompt/README.md

 <img src="./images/node_preview.png" alt="node preview" width="512">
 <p><i>Figure 1: Node preview</i></p>

-The current Version allows to ask a question which is not given by the fixed one from the implemented source code
+<p align="justify">The current Version allows to ask a question which is not given by
+the fixed one from the implemented source code</p>

 <code>What does the image show?</code>

-Like I have done it in the example workflow one should output all three to get the best answer or caption for each case.
+<p align="justify">Like I have done it in the example workflow one should output all three
+to get the best answer or caption for each case.</p>

 One can ask what one likes to do e.g.